 “What is Secret Garden?
 The name says it all: a safe space, hidden and discreet, where survivors of domestic violence with disabilities can bloom and grow strong working with our caring team.”

-Erika Calderon, LMSW, Program Director, Secret Garden
+Erika Calderon, LCSW, Program Director, Secret Garden

 Secret Garden Counseling